Venice to Poreč8 Days & 7 Nights 4.8 Read 8 reviews

 When To Go

 This tour is available from early April to mid-July, and from mid-August to early October, to start on Saturdays only.
 Generally you will find mild temperatures in spring and autumn, while in summer (July-August) the weather is definitely hotter and humid with refreshing rain showers every now and then.
 Always make sure to carry plenty of water to stay hydrated and wear sunscreen and a sunhat on hot days.
+Please note that no departures are possible between 19th July and 21st Aug.

 Getting to the Start